packit/packit.dev/content/docs/Configuration/_index.md

 cache and required availability on Copr, it might take a while to get the newest state.

 ## User configuration file

+{{< hint danger >}}

+Since API tokens are a very sensitive information, please **DO NOT** ever store them in a public (such as a GitHub repository).
+The configuration file here is located on your workstation, please **DO NOT** confuse it with a config file for your project - that one is described above in the first section of this document.

+{{< /hint >}}

-When running packit as a tool locally, it is convenient to use a configuration file to provide data such as API tokens.
+When running Packit as a tool locally, it is convenient to use a configuration file to provide data such as API tokens.
 Packit respects `XDG_CONFIG_HOME` environment variable.
 If not set, it looks inside `~/.config/` directory.